Finding It Impossible to Do a Sub-6 Min 1500 Metres

 sub 6 min 1500m

-So, let's now work on your endurance.
-You do that by running slower.
-Start by running at a conversational pace, the pace at which yinou are able to have a conversation while running.
-Then over time, build up the time spent running.
+Start by running at a conversational pace, the pace at which you are able to have a conversation while running.
+Over time, build up the time spent running.
 From maybe 10 minutes at first, to 15, 20 and so on.
 It would be great if you could run 30-45 minutes per week 3-4 x per week.

 Check out a bit more about this idea on the base building page.